 For our ToDo app, we’ll be sticking to the fundamentals.
 We’ll want to do everything from the first list of foundational tasks, although the database architecture should be simple, so we may choose to reduce or even omit its cost.
-From the second list, we likely don’t need specific UX research or to do a prototype – it should be enough to develop an MVP directly.
+From the second list, we likely don’t need specific UX research or to do a prototype – it should be enough to build an MVP directly.
 Analytics will be worth setting up, along with some level of testing before going live.
-You can see an example of what this looks like here.

 You may not need to do some of these tasks if you have existing infrastructure and processes in place, and others may or may not add value to your project – it’s a judgement call.
 Even if there isn’t much work to do for a specific item, it’s usually worth including (with a respective cost estimate) if only to capture what will need to be done, and sum up all the “minor expenses” to produce a more accurate estimate.

 It’s a common mistake to write off something as “easy to do” and ignore it during the planning process.
 However, these items can add up and lead to delays or increases in cost once the time comes to do them.
 Err on the side of caution – it’s better to come in under budget than over.

 Our estimator template offers two ways of calculating an estimate: by breaking down the team, and by breaking down the project tasks.
 A team estimate is a top-down approach.
 For example, “Who will I have on my team and for how long?”
 This is estimation from an Agile perspective.
 A task estimate is a bottom-up approach that comes more from the Waterfall school of planning.
 Working through both these methods independently means we can then compare and contrast the two estimates and, if they differ, try and work out why.
 It’s essentially a way to look at your estimate from two different perspectives and validate your numbers.